jgoux/repro-supabase-functions-package-resolution/README.md

 }
 ```

-It works as expected both in VSCode Deno LSP and using Deno CLI:
+It works as expected both in VSCode Deno LSP and using Deno CLI (v1.45.2):

 ```sh
 deno run --allow-all supabase/functions/queue_worker/index.ts